Nine courses totaling 36 units are required. The program can be completed in three semesters of full-time course work or on a part-time basis.

 Analytic Tools.
 Any course in research methods, such as quantitative research, legal research, and field research.

-An Internship or Policy Clinic.
+Internship.
 The internship provides real life experience within an organization, building on skills and knowledge gained in the classroom.
 For a list of past internship opportunities, click here.